RKH1988/dash-of-weather/README.md

 # Dash of Weather

 ## Description
-App that allows a user to enter a location and retieve a live weather forecast for that place.
+App that allows a user to enter a location and retrieve a live weather forecast for that place.

 ## Screenshot
 ![screenshot](./assets/images/screenshot.png)